Where the Funds Go

 Roswell Park is leading the nation in bringing CIMAvax-EGF, a lung cancer vaccine developed in Cuba, to the United States.
 Roswell Park is the first and only U.S. institution to offer this promising immunotherapy and donated funds are enabling our world-class scientists and physicians to undertake this historic effort.
 Proof already exists that the vaccine works, but we need philanthropic support to further test the treatment for advanced lung cancers and explore potential applications in other types of cancers such as colon, head and neck, prostate, breast and pancreatic cancers.
 Learn more about CIMAVax.

-While OmniSeq ComprehensiveSM may lead to lifesaving therapies, insurance providers will not cover the cost of the test for other cancers outside of advanced lung cancer at this time without clinical evidence of its success.
-Donations are needed to cover the cost of this advanced test, so that all individuals who could benefit from OmniSeq ComprehensiveSM have access to it, and so Roswell Park can collect the data that insurance providers are seeking to include the test in their member coverage.
+While the test may help patients avoid unnecessary treatments and save lives, insurance providers will want to see clinical evidence of its success in impacting patient care.
+Donations are needed to cover the cost of the test so that all individuals who could benefit from it have access to it, and so Roswell Park can collect the data that insurance providers are seeking to justify the inclusion of this test in its members’ policies going forward.

 Advancing Immunotherapy Studies

-Immunotherapy — using the power of the immune system to fight cancer — is an exciting expanding area of scientific research.
-This method holds the promise of destroying cancer cells more effectively, while also preventing recurrences of the disease.
-Your support will:
+Immunotherapy — harnessing the body’s immune system to fight cancer — is an exciting, expanding area of scientific research.
+This method holds the promise of destroying cancer cells more effectively while also preventing recurrences of the disease.
+Roswell Park is a leader in immunotherapy studies, but progress could be stalled without donor support.
+In addition to developing new promising immunotherapies, your support will help advance two significant immunotherapy studies at Roswell Park:

 Developing New Clinical Trials